williamdemeo/Math141Spring2014/README.md

 Make-up Policy
 --------------
 *There will be no make-up homework or exams.*
-If you must miss an exam for a legitimate reason, contact me at least three days prior to the exam date and I will consider letting you take the exam *before* the scheduled exam time.
+If you must miss an exam for a legitimate reason, contact the professor at least three days prior to the exam date and you might be allowed to take the exam *before* the scheduled exam time.
-If you miss a test with a legitimate reason, you may come to me within one class meeting of the missed test and provide an explanation, in which case I will consider replacing the missed test score with 80% of your final exam score.
-For example, if I accept your excuse and you score 90% on the final, then I will give you 72% on the missed test (0.80*0.90 = 0.72).
+If you miss a test with a legitimate reason, you must contact the professor within one class meeting after the missed test and provide an explanation.
+If your excuse is accepted, the missed test score may be replaced with 80% of your final exam score.
+For example, if your excuse is accepted and you score 90% on the final, then you will receive 72% for the missed test (0.80*0.90 = 0.72).

 Grading Policy